 Palliative Senior Care

-For instance, palliative care relieves the symptoms of cancer—the physical pain and the nausea and fatigue often caused by chemotherapy.
+For instance, palliative care focuses on minimizing the life draining symptoms of cancer—the physical pain and the nausea and fatigue often caused by cancer and treatments like chemotherapy.
 Having an illness like cancer can also lead to depression and anxiety.
+In some cases, a palliative care giver may help seniors decide not to have chemotherapy because of all the side effect.
+For some seniors, it is better to live a shorter more-full life than a longer life is pain and discomfort.

 Palliative care relieves the side effects and symptoms of an illness but does not replace your primary care for the illness.
 Its goal is to make you comfortable and improve your quality of life.